at-wat/gh-pr-comment/README.md

     image commands...
 ```

-If your environment handles security sensitive information, it is recommended to download `env.sh` from https://github.com/at-wat/gh-pr-comment/releases and verify the signature using GPG.
+If your environment handles sensitive information, it is recommended to download `env.sh` from https://github.com/at-wat/gh-pr-comment/releases and verify the signature using GPG.

 ### General
 - ***GITHUB\_TOKEN***: token with comment write permission